EnovaRX-Baclofen; Equipto-Baclofen; Gablofen; Lioresal

 Apo-Baclofen; Dom-Baclofen; Lioresal; Lioresal D.S.; Lioresal Intrathecal; Mylan-Baclofen; Novo-Baclofen; PHL-Baclofen; PMS-Baclofen; ratio-Baclofen; Riva-Baclofen; VPI-Baclofen Intrathecal

 - Unsafe side effects have happened when this drug was stopped all of a sudden.
 Some of these side effects have been high fever, mental changes, more spasms, and muscle stiffness.
 Rarely, these side effects have led to very bad muscle problems, organ problems, and death.
-Avoid stopping this drug all of a sudden without talking with the doctor.
-Be sure you get your child’s pump refilled on time and you know about the pump alarms and what to do if the pump alarm goes off.
-Tell the doctor if your child has ever had signs of withdrawal while getting baclofen tablets or shot.
-Call the doctor right away if your child has signs of withdrawal.
+Avoid stopping this drug all of a sudden without talking with your doctor.
+Be sure you get your pump refilled on time and you know about the pump alarms and what to do if the pump alarm goes off.
+Tell your doctor if you have ever had signs of withdrawal while getting baclofen tablets or shot.
+Call your doctor right away if you have signs of withdrawal.

 - Read the package insert for more details.